wwinslade/PersonalPortfolio/README.md

 Hello There!
 If you're name isn't William Winslade, I'm honestly suprised that you've found your way here!

-I hope you're doing well whomever you are; This readme file will serve as a brief summary of projects and concepts that I've built and used in this repository for my own personal coding edification
+I hope you're doing well whomever you are; This readme file will serve as a brief summary of projects and concepts that I've built and used in this repository for my own personal coding edification.

 # Projects:
 - executeAFINES.py